Ernest E. Evans: Battle off Samar

 The fate of Johnston's captain was never conclusively established, and remains the subject of continuing conjecture among the ship's survivors.
 Some say that he was hit by Japanese naval shellfire; others that he was able to jump into a damaged motor whaleboat.
+Terauchi later claimed he saw Evans in a lifeboat returning the salute that the Yukikazes crew rendered as they sailed past.
 What is known is that he was seriously wounded during the battle; that he lived long enough to give the order to abandon ship; and that he was not among those rescued.
 Evans was posthumously awarded the Medal of Honor for his material contribution to the decisive victory won in Leyte Gulf, and shared in the Presidential Unit Citation awarded his group for this action in which he was killed.